Architecture Modeling Is Hot!

 - Animal - An animal is non-intelligent and complex life form.
 It is an organism that feeds on organic matter.

-With these extra Dragon1 concepts as an extension for ArchiMate we can model robotized hospitals and modern plants or digitized mega-farms distinctively and understandable.
-Being able to only use a concept like an actor or role does not lead to distinctive enough or understandable models of these kinds of new businesses.
+With these extra Dragon1 concepts as an extension for ArchiMate, we can model robotized hospitals and modern plants or digitized mega-farms distinctively and understandable.
+Being able only to use a concept like an actor or role does not lead to distinctive enough or understandable models of these kinds of new businesses.

 ArchiMate has a standard way of extending the language correctly.
 We have done that on Dragon1, so now everyone with a user license can make optional use of these extra concepts as part of the Dragon1 Extension for AchiMate, complete with definitions, symbols, and example viewpoints and views.